CTSRD-CHERI/cheribuild/README.md

 Configuration for running benchmarks:
   --benchmark-fpga-extra-args ARGS
-                        Extra options for beri-fpga-bsd-boot.py --benchmark-clean-boot, --no-benchmark-clean-boot
+                        Extra options for the FPGA management script --benchmark-clean-boot, --no-benchmark-clean-boot
                         Reboot the FPGA with a new bitfile and kernel before running benchmarks.
 If not set, assume the FPGA is running. (default: 'False') --benchmark-extra-args ARGS
-                        Additional flags to pass to the beri-fpga-bsd-boot.py script in --benchmark --benchmark-ssh-host BENCHMARK-SSH-HOST
+                        Additional flags to pass to the program executed in --benchmark --benchmark-ssh-host BENCHMARK-SSH-HOST
                         The SSH hostname/IP for the benchmark FPGA (default: 'cheri-fpga') --benchmark-csv-suffix BENCHMARK-CSV-SUFFIX